Back to blog

 Executive Summary

-Massive: ticker required: one option contract (OCC format), comma-separated list, or *.
-To watch “all AAPL options” you stream everything and filter client-side or maintain a contract list via their API.
+Massive: ticker is required and contract-scoped: a single OCC option symbol, a comma-separated list, or * for the entire universe.
+To follow "all AAPL options" you either stream everything and filter client-side or keep a contract list in sync through their API.

 2. Data Shape, Pre-Aggregation, and Server-Side Filtering